 Most DAWs only focus on the former, but by giving users a visualization of a hardware rack, Reason helps users understand signal flow while also improving the digital work flow.
 Simultaneously developing digital audio editing with analog audio editing is achieved best in Reason.

-Below, please take a moment to view some of the best-selling MIDI controller keyboards currently on sale at Amazon.
+Below, please take a moment to view some of the best-selling MIDI controller keyboards currently on sale online.

 Key Features and Functions